ZhangBaoshan668/NosZRef/README.md

 **Note: The main script must be run from the path of the `example` folder.**

+## Citation

+Baoshan Zhang, Xinrui Wang, Chunyi Kuang, Jiapeng Wu, Yiguo Hong, Development of an integrated workflow (NosZRef) for rapid and accurate nosZ gene profiling and its application to oceanic ecosystems.
+Marine Environmental Research, 2026 (20): 108247.

 ## FAQ & Contributing

 Please report errors and questions on Github [Issues](https://github.com/ZhangBaoshan668/NosZRef/issues).